It's Okay to Not Be Okay: Sexually inappropriate scenes

 The series was criticized on social media and the Korea Communications Standards Commission received over 50 formal complaints, largely for a scene in which Moon-young overtly stares and touches Gang-tae's body as he gets dressed.
-In another scene a male character, who suffers from manic depression and exhibitionism, reveals parts of his body, with his genitals being covered by a drawing of an elephant.
+In another scene a male character, who suffers from bipolar disorder and exhibitionism, reveals parts of his body, with his genitals being covered by a drawing of an elephant.
 Some viewers defended these scenes as ways of expressing the characters' personalities.

 On August 26, 2020, the broadcast censorship body issued a legal sanction to the television series for sexually inappropriate scenes in episode three, judging it to be against the broadcast deliberation regulations.
 It cited Article 27, on duties of integrity, and Article 30, on gender equality.
 The subcommission gave the reasoning: "Even considering the fact that they were meant to exaggeratedly express a character's personality, (the scenes in question) show how insensitive the drama's producers are to gender equality in broadcasting content that may belittle a certain gender and hold the possibility to justify sexual harassment and molestation."